mattevs24/mattevs24/README.md

 # 💫 About Me:
-👨🏻‍🎓MSc Student at the University of Bath studying Mathematics and Data Science for Industry<br>
+👨🏻‍🎓MSc Student studying Mathematics and Data Science for Industry<br>
 🔭PhD oppurtunities in Statistical Applied Mathematics<br>
 🏎️Data Analyst and Software Developer at SLN Racing<br>
 🧑🏻‍💻Lead in Slipstream Data Management<br>